 Crosslines were collected, processed and compared in accordance with Section 5.2.4.2 of the HSSD.
 To evaluate crosslines, a surface generated via data strictly from mainscheme lines and a surface generated via data strictly from crosslines were created.
 From these two surfaces, a difference surface (mainscheme - crosslines = difference surface) was generated (Figure 4).
-Statistics show the mean difference between the depths derived from mainscheme data and crossline data was 0.01 meters (with mainscheme being deeper) and 95% of nodes falling within 0.28 meters (Figure 5).
+Statistics show the mean difference between the depths derived from mainscheme data and crossline data was 0.04 meters (with mainscheme being deeper) and 95% of nodes falling within +/- 0.27 meters (Figure 5).
 For the respective depths, the difference surface was compared to the allowable NOAA uncertainty standards.
-In total, more than 99.5% of the depth differences between H13458 mainscheme and crossline data were within allowable NOAA uncertainties.
+In total, 99.5+% of the depth differences between H13463 mainscheme and crossline data were within NOAA uncertainties.

-Figure 4: Overview of H13458 crosslines
+Figure 4: Overview of H13463 crosslines.

-Figure 5: H13458 crossline and mainscheme difference statistics
+Figure 5: H13463 crossline and mainscheme difference statistics.